reacton-js/reacton/README.md

 Reacton is a JavaScript plugin for quickly building reactive [Web Components](https://javascript.info/web-components).
 The plugin supports all technologies, methods and properties such as [slots](https://javascript.info/slots-composition) and [Shadow DOM](https://javascript.info/shadow-dom) that are provided by standard Web Components.

+*- In version 3.4.0, a bug in accessing special properties in static methods of closed components was fixed and reference attributes were added for quick access to elements.*

 *- Added a [loader](https://www.npmjs.com/package/reacton-loader) of single-file components for [Webpack](https://webpack.js.org/).*

 <br>